+Drift Studies

-Drift Studies idenstanding of the process of littoral drift was critical in the development of these strategies.
-Inspired by Dr. Dalrymple's infinite del, the development of a wave model was created to experiment with form and time.
+Physical understanding of the process of littoral drift was critical in the development of these strategies.
+Inspired by Dr. Dalrymple's infinite beach model, the development of a wave model was created to experiment with form and time.

-Strategy AI Double Barrier Strategy A-I is a double barrier strategy that uses a raised protective breakwater to allow a secondary planted submerged breakwater to thrive in the coastal zone.
-The in-between area is used for dredge seeding, habitat development, or industrialized fishing
+Strategy AI Double Barrier

+atogy A-1 is a double barrier strategy that uses a raised protective breakwater to allow a secondary planted submerged breakwater to ive in the coastal zone.
+The in-between area is used for dredge seeding, habitat development, or industrialized fishing a0, 600 cubic yards deposited per cycle 50% loss do to turbulence which becomes part of the beach nourishment cycle.
+Dredge spoils will raise the tray beds two feet below MLLW.